-This copied document is made available for the sole purpose of enabling its consideration and review as Supply Harring Process under the Planning and Environment Act 1987.
+This copied document is made available for the sole purpose of enabling its consideration and review as Supply of Planning and Environment Act 1987.
 The document must not be used for any purpose which may breach any copyright.

 There can be no doubt that significant water quality treatment benefits will flow to the Lake King environment with this development in place as proposed, regardless of whether or not the raintanks are included.